msoeken/reversible-sota/README.md

 #### Decomposition-based methods

+## Synthesis algorithms for nonreversible functions

-### Structural methods
+### Structural algorithms
-Structural methods do neither guarantee optimality for number of gates nor for number of lines.
+Structural algorithms do neither guarantee optimality for number of gates nor for number of lines.

 ## Optimization algorithms